hogeschool/INFWAD/Week06/readme.md

 ### 2.2 Component-Based
 User Interfaces are represented with reusable components in React.
-If we use React with JavaScript (for this introduction), we use not just plain JavaScript syntax but we use JavaScript XML (**JSX**), which enables each component to return HTML tags.
+If we use React with JavaScript (for this introduction), we use not just plain JavaScript syntax but we use JavaScript XML (**JSX**).
+JSX is a syntax extension for JavaScript that enables each component to return HTML tags.
 So in JSX things like:

 `const element = <h1>Hello!</h1>`